Education Fund Master – Child Education Planning Quiz India | INDwallet

 Engineering: ₹8‑15L; Medical: ₹20‑50L; MBA (top institutes): ₹20‑30L.
 Add inflation for future target.
 Use the Savings Sprint to plan contributions.

-🏦 Government Schemes & Tax Benefits
+🏦 Tax Benefits & Loans

 Under Section 80E, interest paid on education loan is deductible for up to 8 years.
 No limit on amount.
 See Wealth Wallet for broader tax planning.